Aakash1103Jha/json-prettifier/README.md

-# json-prettifier
+# JSON Prettifier

 A simple tool to format and make your JSON data look pretty.